 Executive Director (Interim)

-Young Persons' Development Manager
+Young Persons' Delivery Manager

 When I was at school I was advised to be a Probation Officer, but I desperately wanted to be an artist.
 I like to think that the advice was based more on the status of the job market in Northern Ireland, rather than my obvious lack of artistic talent.